 Whitby is a seaside town and port in an enviable postion on the North Yorkshire coast.
-At the mouth of the River Esk, Whitby has a rich and diverse heritage of maritime, minerals and tourism.
+At the mouth of the River Esk, Whitby has a rich and diverse heritage of religion, maritime and tourism.
 The dramatic ruins of Whitby Abbey at the top of the 199 steps, dominate the East Cliff.
 The Abbey was home to Cædmon, the earliest recognised English poet and the poignant ruins provided inspiration for Bram Stoker's Dracula.
-It was from Whitby that Captain James Cook set sail on The Resolution and The Endeavour on his voyages of discovery.
-On the very edge of the North York Moors National Park, Whitby retains some of its ship building and fishing heritage, and is a wonderful place to live and work.
+It was in Whitby that James Cook served as an apprentice in the merchant navy.
+His first voyage of discovery was on HMS Endeavour, built by Thomas Shipburn of Whitby.
+On the very edge of the North York Moors National Park, Whitby retains some of its ship building and fishing heritage and is a wonderful place to live and work.
 It is a popular, all year round visitor destination.

-We welcome all new members who are interested in sharing these aims.
+All locals and visitors are assured of a very warm welcome.
 You can find out more about joining Whitby Civic Society here.

 Alec Clifton-Taylor's views on Whitby History & Architecture

 There was a really interesting BBC series where Alec Clifton-Taylor, an English Architectural Historian, discussed the History & architectural character of various English Towns.
 Here is the extremely interesting episode covering his visit to Whitby

 On a lighter note - here is a copy of the 1985 Video of Simply Red walking around Whitby whilst singing their hit

 Whitby Civic Society is a non-political, independent voluntary organisation and a registered charity number 1055396.